 Where appropriate, references have been made to other Grant Thornton International publications that provide more detailed information on the changes discussed in this publication.
-A list of other recent guides is provided on page 40 of the publication.
-If you would like to obtain any of these publications, please speak to your usual Grant Thornton contact or visit www.grantthornton.global/locations to find your local member firm.
+A list of other recent guides is provided at the back of the publication.
+These publications can be obtained from your local IFRS contact or downloaded directly from our website using the links provided.

-Grant Thornton International Ltd December 2015
+Grant Thornton International Ltd December 2016

-The publication now covers 31 March 2015, 30 June 2014, 30 September 2014, 31 December 2015 and 31 March 2016 financial year ends.
+The publication now covers 31 March 2016, 30 June 2016, 30 September 2016, 31 December 2016 and 31 March 2017 financial year ends.